 We extend our sincere thanks to Houghton locals Keith Riley and Mike Rose for their fantastic planning, organization, coordination with local businesses, media, and law enforcement, and outright leadership in putting on this event.
 Not one detail was overlooked.
 The bigger events need to pick these guys’ brains so they can learn how to do it right.

-Some photos from our trip have been added to our Photo Gallery.
-You can enjoy them directly by using the following link:
+Pictures from our adventure to the Keweenaw have been added to our Photo Gallery and can be accessed directly by using the following link:

 EIM at the Keweenaw MINI Rendezvous, Houghton, MI, 8-14-14 to 8-17-14

 Thanks to the participating EIMers for making this trip so much fun!